 Foundation Mathematics is offered up to Year 11, in line with VCAA guidelines.
 In Year 11 and 12 we offer General/Further Mathematics, Mathematical Methods and Specialist Mathematics.

 As a department, we endeavour to grow and extend our students' numeracy, problem solving and analytical thinking skills through a variety of teaching styles and tasks.
 To support students in their learning beyond the classroom, we offer a Homework Club after school.

 Classroom Music is offered from Year 7 at the College and opportunities expand into a variety of senior courses tailored to particular interests.
-The College also offers VET Certificate II in Music, VCE Music Investigation, VCE Music Performance, and VCE Music Style and Composition.
+The College also offers VET Certificate II in Music and Dance, VCE Music Investigation, VCE Music Performance, and VCE Music Style and Composition.

 Students have the opportunity to learn an instrument from an experienced Music teacher.
 This program includes voice, piano, percussion, brass, string and wind instruments and is available in private or group lessons.
 These lessons rotate from week to week so that the student does not miss out on a particular subject.
 The lessons run throughout the day, providing easy access for tuition.
 Instrumental and voice scholarships are also available.